Creating a Video-Wall with Yodeck

 2. In the pop-up that appears, select “ Video Stream.”

 3. In the video stream address field, you need to add the address of the multicast stream.
-For LKV373A, you would have to type “udp://239.255.42.42:5004” (without the quotes).
+For LKV373A, you must type “udp://239.255.42.42:5004” (without the quotes).

 (info) For other IP streamers, use the proper multicast address and port.
 When done, click “Create.”